psychemedia/storytelling-notes/farmer_and_boggart.md

 Vol II

 Book IV, ch.
 XLIV-XLVI
- pp185-97
+pp189-97

+CHAPTER XLV

+How Pantagruel landed on the Island of the Popefigs

+THE next Morning we came to the Island of the Popefigs, `[Popefigs, i.e. those who despise or make the fig at the Pope — the Reformers.
+The origin of this gesture (putting the thumb between the index and middle finger) is obscure.
+The earliest allusion to it that I can find is in Dante, Inferno xxv. i, 2 : Al fine delle sue parole il ladro, Le mane alzò con ambedue le fiche.
+Scartazzini has a learned note on this passage, but does not trace it further back.
+Is it possible that the Hebrew word Thacor indicates a reference to I Samuel vi.
+5?]` who were formerly wealthy and free, and bore the Name of Gaillardets ; but now they were poor and miserable, and subject to the Papimanes. ...

 ...

 Pantagruel was astonished at this, and on asking what kind of Games they were playing there, he was told that for the last three Years there had raged in the Island a Pestilence so horrible, that the Half or more of the Country had remained desolate, and the Lands without Occupiers.
-When the Pestilence had gone by, this Man, who was hidden within the Sacristy, was ploughing a large and fertile n Piece of Ground and sowing it with Wheat 12 at the very Day and Hour that a small Devil (one who did not know how to thunder or hail except only on Parsley and Cabbages, and moreover could not yet read or write) had obtained Leave from Lucifer to go for a Holiday and Recreation in this Island of the Popefigs, wherein the Devils were very familiar with the Men and Women, and often went there to pass their Time.
+When the Pestilence had gone by, this Man, who was hidden within the Sacristy, was ploughing a large and fertile `[Fr. restile, Lat. restibilis, a word used by Columella and Latin writers on agriculture, signifying ploughed and producing every year.
+Cf. retouble, c.
+21.]` Piece of Ground and sowing it with Wheat `[Fr. touzelle (from touzé = tondu), wheat without a beard.]` at the very Day and Hour that a small Devil (one who did not know how to thunder or hail except only on Parsley and Cabbages, and moreover could not yet read or write) had obtained Leave from Lucifer to go for a Holiday and Recreation in this Island of the Popefigs, wherein the Devils were very familiar with the Men and Women, and often went there to pass their Time.

 This Devil, having got to the Place, addressed himself to the Labourer, and asked him what he was doing.
 The poor Man answered him that he was sowing this Field with Wheat, to help him to live the following Year.